Prostate cancer proves a common recurrence for many1-3

 May require multiple scans to evaluate all potential metastatic sites

-Bone scans, CT scans, and/or MRI may be necessary8
+Bone scans, CT scans, and/or MRI may be necessary7

-Inconclusive CT imaging: Axial view.
+Axial view.
 Post radical prostatectomy and negative lymphadenectomy with PSA elevated to 0.73 ng/mL.
-MR and earlier skeletal screening were negative for malignancy.
+MRI and earlier skeletal screening were negative for malignancy.

 - Paller CJ, Antonarakis ES.
 Management of biochemically recurrent prostate cancer after local therapy: evolving standards of care and new directions.
 Clin Adv Hematol Oncol.
 2013;11(1):14-23.

 - Darwish OM, Raj GV.
 Management of biochemical recurrence after primary localized therapy for prostate cancer.
 Front Oncol.
 2012;2:48.

 - Bruce JY, Lang JM, McNeel DG, et al. Current controversies in the management of biochemical failure in prostate cancer.
 Clin Adv Hematol Oncol.
 2012;10:716-722.